whitecollaralgos/Algoways/docs/CSRF_AUDIT_REPORT.md

-# CSRF Audit Report - openalgo Project
+# CSRF Audit Report - algoways Project

 **Date:** 2025-05-30 (Updated: 2025-05-31)
 **Auditor:** Cascade AI (Google Gemini 2.5 Pro)

 ## 1. Executive Summary

-This report details the findings of a Cross-Site Request Forgery (CSRF) audit conducted on the `openalgo` project.
+This report details the findings of a Cross-Site Request Forgery (CSRF) audit conducted on the `algoways` project.
 The project utilizes Flask and Flask-WTF, which provides a strong foundation for CSRF protection.

 Overall, the CSRF protection mechanisms are well-implemented.